History-Aware and Dynamic Client Contribution in Federated Learning: Empirical Performance Evaluation

-\textbf{Computational Time.} We compare the computational time of different Shapley value based methods in assessing client contribution in FL.
-In Figure~\ref{fig:all_methods} (left), we consider a total of $ 132 $ instances, where each instance implies an FL training on three datasets with different number of clients, epochs, and repeated runs.
-In experiments, the exact approach (Section~\ref{sec:exact_client_contribution}) and TMR solve $ 96 $ instances each -- they time out in rest of the instances.
-ComFedSV, the state-of-the-art for contribution assessment in the non-participating client setting, solve $ 84 $ instances.
-In contrast, {\framework} with two-sided fairness and GTG-Shapley solve $ 125 $ instances each, with {\framework} taking a maximum of $ 8300 $ seconds vs.\ $ 10950 $ seconds by GTG-Shapley. \textit{Therefore, {\framework} achieves the best performance in computational time of client contribution assessment than the existing methods.}
+\paragraph{Results of Computational Efficiency: {\framework} is the Most Efficient Method.} We compare the computational time of different methods in Figure~\ref{fig:all_methods} (left).
+We consider $ 132 $ benchmark instances, where each instance implies an FL training on three datasets with different number of clients, epochs, and repeated runs.
+Firstly, the exact approach (based on Section~\ref{sec:exact_client_contribution}) and TMR solve $ 96 $ instances each and time out in rest of the instances.
+Secondly, ComFedSV, the state-of-the-art for contribution assessment in the non-participating client setting, solves only $ 84 $ instances.
+Finally, {\framework} with two-sided fairness and GTG-Shapley solve $ 125 $ instances each, with {\framework} taking a maximum of $ 8.3 $K seconds vs.\ $ 10.9 $K seconds by GTG-Shapley. \textit{Therefore, {\framework} is the most computationally efficient method in client contribution assessment than the existing methods.}

-\textbf{Estimation Error.} We compare the mean squared error (MSE) of Shapley value estimated by different methods with the exact Shapley value and report results in Figure~\ref{fig:all_methods} (middle and right).
-We consider a total of $ 96 $ instances where the exact method computes Shapley value within the cut-off time. {\framework} demonstrates a consistent performance in the estimation error of Shapley value across different utility functions: model loss and accuracy.
-More specifically, {\framework} has slightly higher estimation error on model loss than GTG-Shapley and TMR.
-In contrast, {\framework} demonstrates the lowest estimation error of Shapley value on accuracy than all other methods. \textit{Therefore, {\framework} demonstrates to have a well-balanced performance in estimation error than all competitive methods.}
+\paragraph{Results of Estimation Error: {\framework} is Consistently Accurate across Multiple Utility Functions.} We compare the mean squared error (MSE) of Shapley value estimated by different methods and report results in Figure~\ref{fig:all_methods} (middle and right).
+We consider $ 96 $ instances where the exact method computes Shapley value within the cut-off time.
+Firstly, ComFedSV performs poorly by incurring higher MSE than others.
+Secondly, GTG-Shapley and TMR are tailored for model loss as the utility function and achieve lower MSE than {\framework} (Figure~\ref{fig:all_methods} middle) -- both approaches incur similar estimation error and their curves overlap.
+However, when considering model accuracy as utility, they incur higher MSE than {\framework} (Figure~\ref{fig:all_methods} right).
+Importantly, {\framework} yields consistent estimation error across different utility functions. \textit{Therefore, {\framework} achieves well-balanced performance in estimation error than all competitive methods.}

-\textbf{Ablation Study.} We analyze the impact of different scheduling procedures in {\framework} while varying the number of clients in Figure~\ref{fig:ablation_study} (top) and varying the maximum epochs for Shapley value computation in Figure~\ref{fig:ablation_study} (bottom).
+\paragraph{Ablation Study.} We analyze the impact of different scheduling procedures in {\framework} while varying the number of clients in Figure~\ref{fig:ablation_study} (top) and maximum epoch for Shapley value computation in Figure~\ref{fig:ablation_study} (bottom).